hifi3000/b1rthdayh1ts/README.md

 * Make it look nice with CSS.

 ## Known issues
-* Birthdays before 1954 (before Germany had charts) - the year and birthday is off
+* Birthdays before 1954 (before Germany had charts): The year and birthday is off
-* Birthdays in the beginning of the year - the database call is selecting the closest earlist date but doesn't look into december the year before
+* Birthdays in the beginning of the year: The database call is selecting the closest earlist date but doesn't get late december charts in  the year before